charlottecooke/charlottecooke/README.md

 ### Oh hey! 😄

-My name is Charlotte and I am a ex-Physicist turned full stack software developer 🛰 🔬 💻 currently working in Oxford in the UK 🇬🇧
+My name is Charlotte and I am a ex-Physicist turned full stack software developer 🛰 🔬 💻 currently working in Amsterdam in the Netherlands 🇳🇱🇧

 I am interested in helping out on open source eco friendly projects or projects related to social justice / equality in my free time so hit me up if you have something like that you need help with! ☮️